-One question I get asked over and over again (especially from newbie investors) is if it’s better to contribute to an RRSP or TFSA.
-Most of us have heard of both account types but not necessarily understand the differences between them.
-And there are differences, significant ones.
-Each offers its own unique advantages and disadvantages, and your specific situation will affect which account is the right choice.
-Today we’re going to weigh the pros and cons to help you figure out where your money should be directed.
+RRSPs and TFSAs each have unique advantages and disadvantages, and your specific situation will affect which account is the right choice.
+Today we’re going to weigh the pros and cons to help you figure out where you should direct your money.

 Registered Retirement Savings Plan (RRSP)

-RRSPs are meant to be for retirement; it’s right there in the name.
+RRSPs are meant for retirement; it’s right there in the name.
 So that makes it simple right?
 If you’re saving for retirement, you should be using an RRSP.
 Well, not so fast.

 The one thing everyone loves about RRSPs is the tax refund you get when you contribute.
-That’s by far what they are best known for.
-You make a deposit and then get money back at whatever your marginal tax rate is.
-For example, if your income is $150,000/year you would be sitting in the 41% tax bracket.
+That’s what they are best known for.
+You make a deposit and then get money back at your marginal tax rate is.
+For example, let’s say your income is $150,000/year.
+That puts you in the 41% tax bracket.
 If you make an RRSP contribution of $10,000, your refund will be $4,100.
+Nice!

 The thing not everyone understands is that RRSPs are tax-deferred plans and not tax-free plans.
 You have to pay the tax eventually.
-Your money will be able to sit in your RRSP and grow, but as soon as you start making withdrawals, you’ll get hit with a tax bill.
+Your money will sit in the account, and you won’t be on the hook every year for tax, but as soon as you start making withdrawals, you’ll get hit with a tax bill.
 Boo!

 What’s the benefit then?